Double-barrelled name: Russia

-Turkish tradition
+Turkey

-Turkish tradition offers options to couples for naming conventions after marriage.
-Renewing the national identity card to reflect the changes presents two options: one is to use the man's surname for the newly formed family surname, the second is to use two surnames for the family, noting that one is the bride's original/birth surname, the latter is the groom's surname.
+The Turkish civil code previously prohibited women from using their maiden names alongside their new surnames after marriage.
+In 2014, the Turkish Constitutional Court ruled that this was a violation of a woman's rights, and the law was amended.

 French Canadian tradition

 Until the late 19th century, some French Canadian families had a nom-dit tradition.
 This was a family nickname (literally a 'said name').
 The origins of the noms-dits were various.
 Some noms-dits were the war-name of the first settler, while he was a soldier: Hébert dit Jolicœur ('pretty heart', compare 'Braveheart'), Thomas dit Tranchemontagne ('mountain chopper').
 Some denoted the place of origin of the first settler: Langevin (Anjou), Barbeau dit Poitevin (Poitou).
 Others denoted a characteristic of the person or of his dwelling: Lacourse ('the run'), Lépine ('the thorn'), Larivière ('the river').

 China

 Most Chinese surnames are a single character.
 However, in modern times, some families have combined the surnames of both parents to create new names.
 Some examples of double-barrelled surnames include the Changchien (張簡) clan in Taiwan, being a combination of the surnames Zhang and Jian.
 This practice is different from having a Chinese compound surname, where more than one character is used in a surname.

 In 2007, Chinese officials suggested that parents should be encouraged to create two-syllable (two-character) surnames for their children by combining their parents' (one-syllable) surnames; this could make people's names more unique and "could help solve the problem of widely recurring names".